-- 8.1 Tables of recommended % obsolescence allowances to be used in the absence of discrete SAA guidance for the category of lands and heritages being valued are set out in Appendix 1 under the headings of: -
+- 8.1 Tables of recommended % obsolescence allowances to be used in the absence of specific SAA guidance for the category of lands and heritages being valued are set out in Appendix 1 under the headings of: -

 - (A) Buildings

 - (B) Plant

 - (C) Civils

 - (D) Tanks

+- (E) Civic Buildings where referenced in relevant Practice Note

-These tables provide guidance on allowances to be used to reflect age-related obsolescence.
+These tables provide guidance on allowances to be used to reflect agerelated obsolescence.
 Separate consideration should be given as to whether any other forms of obsolescence should be reflected.

-Allowances in excess of 50% for Buildings or Plant should only be given in exceptional circumstances.
+Allowances in excess of 50% for Buildings Column (A) or Plant Column (B) should only be given in exceptional circumstances.
 It is unlikely that many very old buildings exist which have not undergone some form of modernisation or refurbishment.
 Where a building or piece of plant has obviously not undergone refurbishment or modernisation at some stage it is permissible to give allowances up to a maximum of 65% as indicated in the scales.
 SAA Practice Notes may give further guidance on the application of these allowances.